mmuehlbeyer/kafka-db-pipelines/README.md

 ### create debeezium postgres connector

-Connector will publish data from ARtist table to a Kafka topic named cdc.public.Artist.
+Connector will publish data from Artist table to a Kafka topic named cdc.public.Artist.
 Check with Control Center to see incoming messages.

 ```bash